dfinity/ic-js/packages/sns/README.md

 ## Usage

 `sns-js` can be utilized with two distinct approaches.
-The first approach is explorative, where you only need to provide the Sns root canister ID of your project to initialize a wrapper that handles routing the calls to the appropriate canister.
+The first approach is explorative, where you only need to provide the SNS root canister ID of your project to initialize a wrapper that handles routing the calls to the appropriate canister.
 This means having a single entry point for all functions.
 The second approach, which is more common, involves instantiating the specific canisters you require.

 ### Explorative way